STH 60 Northern Reliever Route Feasibility Study

 PUBLIC INFORMATION MEETING

 A public information meeting was held on June 29, 2016 at the Town of Hartford Hall to gather information from the public regarding issues on STH 60 and to receive comment on potential alternative reliever routes and STH 60 improvements.
 The meeting was held in an open house format with display boards presenting inventory information on the STH 60 corridor, including total and truck traffic volumes, traffic congestion, travel times, and pedestrian and vehicle crashes, and the potential alternative northern reliever routes and STH 60 improvements identified to date.
 Based on the comments received at the public information meeting, and a public comment period of June 16, 2016 through July 15, 2016, additional alternative routes and criteria were added for the evaluation of alternative routes.
-A record of the public comment received at the meeting can be found here.
+A record of the public comment received at the meeting can be found in Appendix A of the final report.

 WASHINGTON COUNTY BOARD ACTION